How it All Started

 Originally, in 2002, Ruth's Place was an offshoot of the United Way of Hood County.
 In the beginning, the Clinic only offered medical care and was located in free space generously provided by Lake Granbury Medical Center on its main campus.

-"Ruth" was the wife of an loyal and generous donor who wanted to memorialize his wife with a legacy of providing a unique, and much needed, solution for healthcare and social services for Hood County's most economically vulnerable residents.
+"Ruth" was the wife of a loyal and generous donor who wanted to memorialize his wife with a legacy of providing a unique and much needed solution for healthcare and social services for Hood County's most economically vulnerable residents.

 In 2014, Ruth's Place was chosen by Mueller, Inc. as the recipient of its "Helping Hand" program.
 The gifts of a 3,200 square foot metal building allowed the Clinic to expand its healthcare services to include dental, vision, and counseling services, in addition to adult and pediatric medical care.